GeekTrainer/learn-django/Module4/Module4_Unit2.md

 pip install -r requirements.txt
 ```

 By executing this command it will read all of the programs required for the project in the **requirements.txt** file and begin the download.

+## Install SQLite

-Once this has completed then you can continue with the rest of the module.
+For this project we will be using the SQlite database.
+If you already have SQLite installed then continue with the rest of the module, but if not then go to the SQLite website to download the [SQLite application][3].